choiruzain-latrobe/A2-StudentName-StudentID/README.md

 # A2-StudentName-StudentID

+Choiru - I think you need to rename your repository to the format A2-Firstname-StudentID (with your real name and real student ID) and put your github link: https://github.com/yypetrov/A2-Firstname-StudentID.git The repository should private mode

 ## General Instruction

 1. Clone this repository on your local repository straight away, so you can modify the code in your local repository.